riplaboratory/wireless_benchmarking/MatlabDataProcessing/2019.08.15_Data/README.md

 The compiled experimental data is stored in the files `compiledData.xlsx`.

 Run the `processData.m` to run the data processing script.
-It will create multiple figures, you may save these conventionally within Matlab (File>Save As).
+It will create multiple figures, you may save these conventionally within Matlab (File>Save As), or set the last argument to each of the plot commands to 1 (set to 0 by default); this will export the figure to file.

 Last tested in Matlab R2019a.